-Looking back at when we launched Tapio in September 2019, our view and comprehension of the carbon industry was still limited and a lot has happened in the industry since.
+Looking back at when we launched Tapio in September 2019, our view and comprehension of the carbon industry was still limited and a lot has happened since.
 Back then we felt it was our generation’s responsibility to act even if perhaps it didn’t work out, at least we could say we tried.

-Tapio is part of an industry called “climate tech” – in a nutshell that means startups and companies that want to fight climate change with technology.
+From a macro point of view, Tapio is part of an industry called “climate tech” – in a nutshell that means startups and companies that want to fight climate change with technology.
 That technology can be software, hardware, financial products or even consumer goods (think Impossible Foods).

 Clearly Covid has raised awareness towards sustainable issues, specifically climate change.
 But public, regulatory and market pressure towards companies to act on their carbon emissions has also increased dramatically these past 12 months, forcing investors to pay attention.

 This has led us to realise that we are not alone in our fight against climate change.
 Other great startups have been active in offering services and products both for B2Cs and B2Bs.